Positive Affirmations for Students: How to Encourage Growth Mindset with Affirmations

 If you’ve ever watched a student freeze up at a math problem, mutter “I’m just bad at this,” and refuse to keep trying, you’ve seen how powerful inner dialogue can be.
 The words students say to themselves shape how they handle challenges, how long they stick with hard work, and whether they believe they can grow at all.

-Positive affirmations are one of the simplest ways to help students rewrite that inner voice.
-When kids have a set of go-to phrases that remind them they’re capable, learning, and growing, they show up to school differently.
-They handle setbacks better, take more risks, and start to believe what they’re telling themselves, which is where real growth mindset begins.
+Learning positive affirmations are one of the simplest ways to help students rewrite that inner voice.
+When kids have a few go-to phrases that remind them they’re capable, learning, and growing, they handle setbacks better, take more healthy risks, and start to believe in themselves more and more.

 WHAT ARE POSITIVE AFFIRMATIONS FOR STUDENTS?